Strawberry Jam Is The Best Jam

 Anecdote three.
 Actually, there was a little bit of an anecdote in that last chapter wasn't there.
 The bit where I was unfairly called "boring," so I guess it's anecdote four.
 This one is also night out related.
 Well, more evening at the pub related, but these days it's the closest we get.

 It wasn't quite a pub where you drink shots of vodka, more a place where the people drink real ale.
 The type of people that like obscure real ale, from obscure little breweries, with funny little names.
 Where each initial sip comes with commentaries about the tanginess or fruitiness.
 The "grassy, earthy" flavour, or the "caramel" or "liquorice-like" aftertaste.
 The "Ooh, isn't this obscure."
-It comes with many of the pretentions you might normally associate with wine tasting.
+It comes with many of the pretensions you might normally associate with wine tasting.
 Though more beardy, and absent the elegant women.

 It was also an arty, music type venue.
 Folk nights, open mic nights, quiz nights, arty spoken word poetry type nights.
 You get the picture.
 I'd came to see my friend play, so was in a friend of a friend type situation.
 On my own and talking to people that I vaguely knew through this one friend.
 Naturally music came up as a topic.
 I was asked by one guy what I'd been listening to.
 (Sorry for the sense of déjà vu.)
 We had another Spice Girls situation on our hands.
 This time it wasn't quite as bad.
 I'd been listening to funk music.
 Nothing obscure, just 70s chart type funk, blending into disco.
 The sort of stuff you get on re-runs of Top of the Pops.